eilvelia/tdl/README.md

 - `UPDATE_APP_TO_LOGIN`

 Update TDLib to v1.7.9 (v1.8.0) or newer.
-It is no longer possible to log in using a phone number in older versions of TDLib.
+It is no longer possible to log in by phone number in older versions of TDLib.

 - `Dynamic Loading Error: dlopen(…) image not found`
 - `Dynamic Loading Error: Win32 error 126`